thomas-cruz/gpx-route-weather/README.md

 This project takes GPX route files and overlays weather forecasts to help cyclists, runners, and hikers understand what conditions they'll face throughout their journey.
 It calculates real-time wind conditions (headwinds, tailwinds, crosswinds) and displays hourly weather predictions at each checkpoint along your route.

+The app includes a 3D Digital Twin visualization that renders your activity (cyclist or runner) in a Three.js scene, with dynamic weather effects including animated wind particles, rain, and UV-sensitive sun indicators.

 ## How It Works

 ### Core Functionality